frankbille/frankbille.github.io/blog/2021-07-13-twitter-comments/index.md

 GitHub token, a new built will never be triggered.
 The [solution][triggersolution] is to use a personal access token instead.

+**Update 2:** To be able actually to use the personal access token, we need to stop storing credentials from the checkout phase, as described [here][triggersolution2].

 [firstblogpost]: https://www.frankbille.dk/blog/2021-06-08-new-website/
 [11ty]: https://11ty.dev
 [posttemplate]: https://github.com/frankbille/frankbille.github.io/blob/source/_includes/layouts/post.njk